-The grade point average (GPA) at Concordia University is computed on a 4-point scale and determined on the basis of the scale below.
+The GPA at Concordia University is computed on a 4-point scale and determined on the basis of the scale below.
 Specific grading requirements for each course will vary greatly and the letter grades cannot be defined here other than in a general manner.